Aloe Vera

 —Side Effects or Negative Effects—

-· Aloe latex contains chemicals (anthraquinones) with such powerful purgative action that they are called cathartics.
-Other laxative herbs (senna, rhubarb, buckhorn, and cascara sagrada) also contain anthraquinones, but aloe's action is considered the most drastic and can cause severe intestinal cramps and diarrhea.
+· Aloe latex contains chemicals (anthraquinones) with such powerful action that they are called cathartics.
+Other laxative herbs (senna, rhubarb, buckhorn, and cascara sagrada) also contain anthraquinones, but aloe's action is considered the most drastic and can cause severe intestinal cramps and .
 Therefore it is the least recommended for laxative qualities.

 · Aloe latex should not be ingested by pregnant women.
 Its cathartic nature may stimulate uterine contractions and trigger a miscarriage.
 It should not be used by nursing mothers, as the latex can enter the mother's milk and may cause stomach cramps and violent catharsis in infants.